 How to Recover ADL Skills

-Recovering your daily living skills will involve a lot of training.
-Below are some ways you can start improving your abilities.
+Recovering your daily living skills will involve a lot of training, most of which will occur in occupational therapy.
+However, other therapies will work closely with OT to further improve your abilities.
+Below are some ways you can supplement your ADL training:

 1. Physical Therapy

 The best way to do this is to take part in regular physical therapy.
-PT exercises can help you increase everything from your arm strength to your balance and walking skills.
-All of this will enable you to live independently.
+PT exercises can help you increase everything from your arm and leg strength to your balance and walking skills.
+All of this will improve your participation in ADL, with the ultimate goal of living independently.

 To make the most out of your therapy, make sure you continue to exercise even when you are at home.
 Repetition is the best way to activate neuroplasticity, your brain’s natural healing mechanism.